i-Vertix/i-vertix-documentation/monitoring_versioned_docs/version-22.10/i-vertix-vault/vault.md

 ![vault](../../version-22.10/assets/vault/vault.gif)

-In the i-Vertix 22.10 version, all credentials are merged into vault (shared).
+In the i-Vertix 22.10 version, all credentials are merged into i-Vertix Vault (shared).

-When new credentials are added, they will, natively, be added to the vault to be recalled when needed.
+As new credentials are added, they will be added to the repository for use when needed.

 The functionality is subject to ACLs